atlassian/data-center-helm-charts/docs/docs/userguide/PREREQUISITES.md

 * All of the Data Center products require a shared network filesystem if they are to be operated in multi-node clusters.
 If no shared filesystem is available, the products can only be operated in single-node configuration.
 * Some cloud based options for a shared filesystem include [AWS EFS](https://aws.amazon.com/efs/){.external} and [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction){.external}.
 You can also stand up your own NFS
 * The logical representation of the chosen storage type within Kubernetes can be defined as `PersistentVolumes` with an associated `PersistentVolumeClaims` in a `ReadWriteMany (RWX)` access mode.
-* For more information about volumes go to the [Volumes section of the configuration guide](CONFIGURATION.md#volumes).
+* For more information about volumes see the [Volumes section of the configuration guide](CONFIGURATION.md#volumes).

 !!!example ""
       See examples of [creating shared storage](../examples/storage/STORAGE.md).

 ### :material-folder-home: Configure local-home volume
-* As with the [shared-home](#configure-a-shared-home-volume) each pod requires its own volume for `local-home`.
-This is needed by each product for defining operational data.
+* As with the [shared-home](#configure-a-shared-home-volume), each pod requires its own volume for `local-home`.
+Each product needs this for defining operational data.
 * If not defined, an [emptyDir{}](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir){.external} will be utilised.
-* Whilst an `emptyDir` may be acceptable for evaluation purposes it is recommended that each Pod is allocated it's own volume
+* Although an `emptyDir` may be acceptable for evaluation purposes, we recommend that each pod is allocated its own volume.
 * A `local-home` volume could be logically represented within the cluster using a `StorageClass`.
-This will dynamically provision an [AWS EBS](https://aws.amazon.com/ebs/?ebs-whats-new.sort-by=item.additionalFields.postDateTime&ebs-whats-new.sort-order=desc){.external} volume to each Pod.
+This will dynamically provision an [AWS EBS](https://aws.amazon.com/ebs/?ebs-whats-new.sort-by=item.additionalFields.postDateTime&ebs-whats-new.sort-order=desc){.external} volume to each pod.

 !!!example ""
-      An example of this strategy can be found [here](../examples/storage/aws/LOCAL_STORAGE.md).
+      An example of this strategy can be found [the local storage example](../examples/storage/aws/LOCAL_STORAGE.md).